DecisionsDev/policy-corpus/README.md

 - a Data generator code.
 It invokes the automation code on synthetic inputs to produce outcomes
 - a list of decision datasets.
 They are ready to use as a baseline to measure the performances of any machines (pure LLMs, code generated thanks to LLMs, others) that automate the decision making.

-## Common framework
-As we are cooking a similar recipe for each policy, the project proposes a common framework to support and accelerate the definition, and data generation of a policy: [Common framework](common/commons_descriptor.md)

 ## Policy list
 The list of business policies captured in this corpus:
 - [luggage compliance & pricing](luggage/luggage_policy.md)